ghost827247/ASM-C-Low-level-Practice/C-Projects/Basic-C2/README.md

 Uses LibCurl To Make the HTTP Requests, probably Not the Best Way but fuck it

 It is not even close to finished, shit doesnt work half the time

+the UI is so fucking ugly too, need to learn better CSS